Geometry of PCF parameters in spaces of quadratic polynomials: Optimal general upper bounds

 \item $S = \{x_1 = c_1 \mbox{ and } x_2 = x_3 \mbox{ and } x_4 = c_4\}$: These three relations are imposed upon only two of the $N_d+1$ components of $C \times \cdots \times C$.
 As in the previous example, a general curve $C$ will not intersect both $(c_1, y)$ and $(y, c_4)$ for any choice of $y \in \C$.
 The preimage $\rho^{-1}(S)$ in $\cC_V^{N_d+1}$ will not project dominantly to $V$. \end{itemize}

+In general, recall that since $S$ is special it is defined by imposing `special relations' of the form $x_i=c_i$ for a PCF parameter $c_i$ or $x_k=x_{\ell}$ for $i,k,\ell\in\{1,\ldots,2N_d+2\}$.
 In general, we see that if we define $S$ by imposing up to $N_d+1$ special relations on the coordinates of the $N_d+1$ components of a general product $C\times \cdots \times C$ in $\C^{2(N_d+1)}$, as long as no one point is constant (as in the first example) nor that there are three relations on coordinates of two components (as in the last two examples), nor that two of the coordinates are required to agree (so as to be a subvariety of a special diagonal $\Delta_{i,j}$), then the preimage $\rho^{-1}(S)$ in $\cC_V^{N_d+1}$ would project dominantly to $V$, but the general intersection of $S$ with $C \times \cdots \times C$ will not have sufficiently large dimension.
-That is, this $S$ will not lie in $\rho(\cC_V^{N_d+1})$ in $\C^{2(N_d+1)}$.
+That is, this $S$ will not lie in $\overline{\rho(\cC_V^{N_d+1})}$ in $\C^{2(N_d+1)}$.
 If we specify that one of the components is a fixed special point, or if there are at least three relations imposed upon a pair of components of $C\times \cdots \times C$ (as will be the case if $\codim S > N_d+1$), then the preimage $\rho^{-1}(S)$ will not project dominantly to $V$.
 This completes the proofs of Theorems \ref{optimal} and \ref{sharp}.